karetkaz/Cmpl/extras/Reference/Usage.md

-# Execution
+# Command Line Reference

 ## Usage:

-To compile a file and execute it, the cmpl program can be invoked with the corresponding arguments.
+To compile and execute a script file, the cmpl program must be invoked with the corresponding arguments.

 >cmpl \[global.options\]... \[file \[file.options\]...\]...